-This handbook is designed to bring together the information which in our experience parents have most for their child in the School.
+This handbook is designed to bring together the information which in our experience parents have most needed to know.
+It should be seen as a supplement to the standard Terms and Conditions, which parents signed when they accepted a place for their child in the School.

-If at any time, however, there is anything you do not understand, or anything you are worried about, please do not hesitate to contact us:+44 (0)1235 521563.
+If at any time, however, there is anything you do not understand, or anything you are worried about, please do not hesitate to contact us: +44 (0)1235 521563